 *Boards’ automated income calculators may be programmed to use 2.165 or 2.167 depending on if the calculation methodology is based on 26 pay periods per year (2.167) or 4.33 weeks per month (2.165).

-D-108: Income Changes during the 12-Month Eligibility Period
+D-108: Income Changes During the 12-Month Eligibility Period

-percent of SMI to determine if care mustBoards must ensure that full eligibility determination only occurs at initial determination and at redetermination, which may not occur earlier than 12 months after the initial determination.
+During the 12-month Eligibility Period, staff evaluate permanent income increases exceeding 85 percent of SMI to determine if care must end or apply income decreases to lower PSoC.
+Staff also use quarterly exception reports to verify household income through direct contact before initiating any service changes.

-D-108.a: Determining if Monthly Family Income Exceeds 85 Percent of SMI during the 12-Month Eligibility Period
+D-108.a: Determining if Monthly Family Income Exceeds 85 Percent of SMI During the 12-Month Eligibility Period

 Boards must inform staff members that, pursuant to §809.73(b), during the 12-month eligibility period, parents are required to report changes in family income or family size that would cause the family to exceed 85 percent of SMI for a family of the same size.
 Families are only required to report changes in income that are substantial and permanent.
 Refer to D-107.b.